The Whitsundays: Australia’s Best Boating Destination

 On arrival to the area, your visit should be planned around the weather forecast.
 The prevailing winds are southeasterlys and, later in the year, northeasterlys.
 So when the forecast gives you anything else, particularly light conditions, make a beeline for the eastern side of the islands.
 Even if you’re lucky enough to have quite some time in the Whitsundays, you’ll want to be ready to take advantage of calm conditions that bring out the best of some of the most scenic yet exposed anchorages and outer reefs.

-On the subject of weather, while the winter mouths are the ideal time to visit I don’t find the summer months unpleasant with plenty of breeze on the water to keep you cool.
+On the subject of weather, while the winter months are the ideal time to visit, I don’t find the summer months unpleasant with plenty of breeze on the water to keep you cool.
 There’s an increased chance of rain over summer, but the upside to this is that the islands’ many creeks and occasional waterfall will run.

 A highlight of my most recent visit was a lovely night anchored at Whitehaven Beach.
 For me, it was a reminder of just how lucky boaties are.
 As the afternoon drew to close, tour companies ferried visitors back to their boats.
 Slowly the beach and anchorage emptied, leaving just a handful of yachts to enjoy a gorgeous sunset over one of Australia’s most beautiful beaches.